-The BA (Hons) Working with Children and Families course provides students with the knowledge and skills required to work with children and families in a range of settings.
-Course content examines issues which influence the lives of children and families in today’s society.
-Multi-agency working and an understanding of the role of professionals from early years, education and social work will be explored.
+The Working with Children and Families course provides the knowledge and skills you need to work with children and families in a range of settings.

 The entry criteria below shows the qualification range within which the University will make offers.
 Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
 Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.